-The following table sets forth certain information as of January 31, 2011 (unless otherwise indicated below) regarding the beneficial ownership of Seaboard's common stock by the only persons known to us to own beneficially 5 percent or more of Seaboard's common stock.
+The following table sets forth certain information as of January 31, 2013 (unless otherwise indicated below) regarding the beneficial ownership of Seaboard's common stock by the only persons known to us to own beneficially 5 percent or more of Seaboard's common stock.
 Unless otherwise indicated, all beneficial ownership consists of sole voting and sole investment power.

-Name and Address of Beneficial Owner Amount and Nature of Beneficial Ownership Percent of Class Steven J. Bresky (1) c/o Seaboard Flour, LLC 1320 Centre Street, Suite 200 Newton Center, MA 02459 902,511.24 74.2% Seaboard Flour, LLC (2) 1320 Centre Street, Suite 200 Newton Center, MA 02459 465,825.69 38.3% SFC Preferred LLC (1) 1320 Centre Street, Suite 200 Newton Center, MA 02459 428,122.55 35.2% FMR LLC (3) 82 Devonshire Street Boston, MA 02109 64,506 5.3%
+Name and Address of Beneficial Owner Amount and Nature of Beneficial Ownership Percent of Class Steven J. Bresky (1) c/o Seaboard Flour LLC 1320 Centre Street, Suite 200 Newton Center, MA 02459 902,511.24 75.4% Seaboard Flour LLC (2) 1320 Centre Street, Suite 200 Newton Center, MA 02459 465,825.69 38.9% SFC Preferred LLC (2) 1320 Centre Street, Suite 200 Newton Center, MA 02459 428,122.55 35.8% FMR LLC (3) 82 Devonshire Street Boston, MA 02109 60,895 5.1%

-(1) The shares reported include 2,538 shares of Seaboard's common stock owned directly; 465,825.69 shares of Seaboard's common stock that may be attributed to S. Bresky by virtue of his position as sole manager of Seaboard Flour LLC, with the right to vote Seaboard shares owned by Seaboard Flour LLC; 428,122.55 shares of Seaboard's common stock that may be attributed to S. Bresky by virtue of his position as sole manager of SFC Preferred LLC, with the right to vote Seaboard shares owned by SFC Preferred LLC; 1,775 shares of Seaboard's common stock that may be attributed to S. Bresky, as co-trustee of a trust which owns such shares; and 4,250 shares of Seaboard's common stock that may be attributed to him as co-trustee of the "Bresky Foundation" trust.
+(1) The shares reported include 2,538 shares of Seaboard's common stock owned directly; 465,825.69 shares of Seaboard's common stock that may be attributed to S. Bresky by virtue of his position as sole manager of Seaboard Flour LLC, with the right to vote Seaboard shares owned by Seaboard Flour LLC; 428,122.55 shares of Seaboard's common stock that may be attributed to S. Bresky by virtue of his position as sole manager of SFC Preferred LLC, with the right to vote Seaboard shares owned by SFC Preferred LLC; 1,775 shares of Seaboard's common stock that may be attributed to S. Bresky by virtue of S. Bresky, as co-trustee of a trust which owns such shares; and 4,250 shares of Seaboard's common stock that may be attributed to him as co-trustee of the "Bresky Foundation" trust.
 All of the common units of Seaboard Flour LLC and SFC Preferred LLC (collectively, the "Seaboard Flour Entities") are held by S. Bresky and other members of the Bresky family, including trusts created for their benefit.